Home >

 Dattatreya Jayanti:

-Dattatreya Jayanti is the day which celebrates the birth of Sri Dattatreya from Brahma, Vishnu and Shiva in the ashram of Sati Anusuiya.
+Dattatreya Jayanti is the day when the birth of Sri Dattatreya is celebrated.
+Dattatreya was born from Brahma, Vishnu and Shiva in the ashrama of sage Atri and Sati Anusuiya.
 Dattatreya Jayanti falls on Agrahayana Poornima.

 Arudra Darshanam: